What is a DEC?

 Graduation Requirements

-In order to obtain a DCS, the student must achieve the following objectives:
+In order to obtain a DEC, the student must achieve the following objectives:

 General education units: